I Will Remember: Recounting the Wonders of God During Difficult Timesნიმუში

 First, the “stone of help” was raised after a much-needed return to the Lord.

 If you read back a couple of chapters, you will see that Israel had experienced a period of turbulent times.
 They had seen the corruption and evil of the sons of Eli—the priest of Israel.
 They had experienced multiple poundings by the Philistines.
-After their last beating, the Philistines captured their national sacred mascot, the ark of the covenant.
+After their last beating, the Philistines captured the ark of the covenant, their religious “mascot”.
 In addition, they witnessed the death of the priestly family.
 Furthermore, they were a nation chasing after other gods.
-After these events, Samuel, the established prophet of the Lord (1 Sam.
+In light of these events, Samuel, the established prophet of the Lord (1 Sam.
 3:20), called Israel to return to the Lord with all their hearts.

 Second, the stone of help was raised after Israel cried out to the Lord in great desperation.

-As Israel gathered as a nation to repent and return to the Lord, the Philistines heard about the gathering and planned to crash the repentance party with an attack.
-When Israel heard about the attack, “they were afraid of the Philistines.”
+As Israel congregated to repent and return to the Lord, the Philistines heard about the gathering and planned to crash the repentance party with an attack.
+When Israel heard about the ambush, “they were afraid of the Philistines.”

-However, they asked Samuel to constantly “cry out to the Lord our God for us, that he may save us from the hand of the Philistines.”
-The difference between their actions now, verses their previous actions, was the central power and focus behind the fighting.
-Previously, Israel was fighting in their own power and for themselves—even though they used God as a lucky rabbit’s foot.
+Previously they had cried out to Samuel to intercede for them when things had gone wrong in their own power, yet, when living in repentance, they asked Samuel to continuously "cry out to the Lord our God for us, that he may save us from the hand of the Philistines."
+The difference between their actions now, versus their previous actions, was the central power and focus behind the fighting.

 In closing, whatever we face today, tomorrow, or down the road is something that God does not just want to face with us, but for us.
 Jesus did not come to be “part” of our life as if to become a spiritual tack-on, but rather has come to bring us life and to be our life!
 Thus, we should live lives completely dependent on him.
 When we live this way, we will find ourselves raising more “Ebenezers” (memorial stones signifying how God has been our stone of help).